ayo-d09/exrate-bot/readme.md

 A live Telegram currency converter bot that converts currencies in real time using the ExchangeRate API.

 > This project is based on https://github.com/rajatrawal/currency-converter-bot by (https://github.com/rajatrawal).
-It has been extended with Prometheus monitoring, Grafana dashboards, Docker Compose, and a CI/CD pipeline.
+It has been extended with Prometheus monitoring, Grafana dashboard, Docker Compose, and a CI/CD pipeline.

 ## Features